 Our children can recognise ‘dot notation’ and match it to 3-note tunes played on the tuned percussion.
 They compose a graphic score, using a musical line which changes in pitch.
 They then incorporate different vocal sounds and body percussion to their score.
 They are musical superstars!

-Our Year 2 children are taught to play the recorder using the correct hold.
-They copy simple rhythms and then create their own rhythms using 3 different notes (B, A, G).
-They work with a partner to improvise simple question and answer phrases to create a musical conversation.
-They learn and perform simple tunes using 3 notes, reading formal notation on a stave.
+All our Year 2 children are taught to play the recorder.
+They learn to copy simple rhythms and then create their own rhythms using 3 different notes (B, A, G).
+They learn to work with a partner whilst improvising simple question and answer phrases to create a musical conversation.
+They also learn and perform simple tunes using 3 or 4 notes, reading formal notation on a stave.

-During our final Year 2 ‘Together Time,’ our children perform several simple tunes to their families and our school.
+During their final ‘Together Time,’ our Year 2 children perform several simple tunes to their families and our school.
+This is always a fabulous celebration of all their recorder knowledge and skills.